cabo/ace-aif/draft-ietf-ace-aif.md

 For the purposes of this specification, the underlying access control model will be that of an access matrix, which gives a set of permissions for each possible combination of a subject and an object.
-We do not concern the AIF format with the subject for which the AIF data item is issued, so we are focusing the AIF data item on a single row in the access matrix (such a row traditionally is also called a capability list).
+We are focusing the AIF data item on a single row in the access matrix (such a row traditionally is also called a capability list), without concern to the subject for which the data item is issued.
 As a consequence, AIF MUST be used in a way that the subject of the authorizations is unambiguously identified (e.g., as part of the armor around it).